gumyr/build123d/docs/introductory_examples.rst

 ---------------------------------------------------

 Mirror can also be used with BuildPart (and BuildSketch) to mirror 3D objects.
-The ``Plane.offset()`` method shifts the plane in the normal direction (+ve or -ve).
+The ``Plane.offset()`` method shifts the plane in the normal direction (positive or negative).

 .. image:: assets/general_ex16.svg
     :align: center